 The magnetic field of a particle affects the energy states of other nearby particles.
 In many cases, on a microscopic scale, there are many real solutions for a multi-particle system's stable energy.
 When large numbers of spheromaks (particles) are involved the fraction of the particles that adopt each energy state can be determined via a probabilistic analysis.

 The source of these multiple real energy states is in part the structure of atomic particle spheromaks.
-A spheromak can be characterized by its inner radius Rc, its outer radius Rs, by its number of closed path poloidal turns Np and by its number of closed path toroidal turns Nt.
-Changes in spheromak energy related to photon emission/absorption cause small changes in Rc and Rs which in turn affect the particle spheromak's characteristic frequency Fh.
+A spheromak can be characterized by its nominal radius Ro, by its number of closed path poloidal turns Np and by its number of closed path toroidal turns Nt.
+Changes in spheromak energy related to photon emission/absorption cause small changes in Ro which in turn affect the particle spheromak's characteristic frequency Fh.
 In a large cluster of particles at any instant in time there will be a temperature dependent fraction of the particles in each energy state.

 [(position uncertainty) X (momentum uncertainty)] ~ (h / 4 Pi)